abhi3700/my_coding_toolkit/sublime_all.md

 * Now, "Run as Administrator"
 * DONE!

-## Uninstallation
-* All the extra packages are installed in "click Browse Packages".
-* So, during uninstall, make a copy of the Sublime Text3 in other drives (E/ F/ G).
-Location - "C:\Users\abhijit\AppData\Roaming\Sublime Text 3".
-* After re-install, copy the folder into the location of the 'Browse Packages'

 ### Shortcuts
 * CMD: <br/>
 	In cmd, bash-cmd, use `subl -h` to show the docs.
 	- `subl -n hello.cpp`: opens a file in new ST3 window.

-* <kbd>ctrl + p</kbd> - find anything within the workspace.
-  * `eosio.hpp:5` - this takes to line 5 of "eosio.hpp" file.
-* <kbd>alt + shift + 2</kbd> -  split the view into 2
-* <kbd>ctrl + shift + p</kbd> - command palette i.e. manually install packages, Project:Save, Project:close, set:java, set:javascript, so on and so forth.
-* 'Double click' will open the file (among the open side bar) and show in the "OPEN FILES". <br/>
-  'Single click' will just open the file.

 ### Preferences
 * `Preferences -> Settings - Default/User`: for all files